 1) How the GI Bill should NOT be used

 My dad was a Navy guy.
-Unfortunately, while he was in the Navy, he was shot during a hunting accident and has been disabled since then.
-The bullet hit his spine, amongst other things.
-Miraculously, he can still walk, but has atrophied legs below the knees.
+Unfortunately, while he was in the Navy, he was shot during a hunting accident and has been disabled since before I was born.
+The bullet hit his spine.
+Miraculously, he can still walk, but he has neurological damage that has led to atrophied legs below the knees.

 He also has the most legit chronic regional pain syndrome (CRPS) I’ve ever seen: atrophied shiny/atrophic skin, hairless legs, hyperalgesia, paresthesias, burning sensations.
-He has it all.
-Never heard the man complain, though.
-He was my idol growing up.
+You name it, he has it.
+I’ve never heard the man complain, though.

 There were a lot terrible things that came out of my dad being shot, but one good thing that came out of it was the GI Bill.
 As his dependent, I was allowed to take part in the GI Bill.
 I also had a full academic scholarship in undergrad.
 So, this meant that every month I was given a check to spend or save however I wanted.
 It was cash in my pocket.